 You can disable the autoscaling anytime with the button on the top left.

-IMPORTANT: When autoscale is disabled you have to manage the resources (RAM, CPU) manually from Instances module. and you cannot automatically add session host servers as your user count increases.
+IMPORTANT: When autoscale is disabled, you have to manage the session host resources (RAM, CPU) manually from VM Instances module.
+You will not be able to automatically add/remove session host servers as your user count changes.